Tax Advantages of Charitable Trusts

 The charitable remainder unitrust (CRUT) pays income to the noncharitable beneficiaries, equal to a fixed percentage of the fair market value (FMV) — the unitrust amount — of the trust assets determined annually; hence, unlike the charitable remainder annuity trust, the annual payments will change as the FMV of the trust changes.
 The tax requirements are the same as for the charitable remainder annuity trust.

-The tax deduction is calculated as it is for the annuity trust, except that the unitrust percentage is used, and since the income depends on the valuation of trust assets, the deduction will depend on the annual date when the trust assets are valued and when the income beneficiaries receive payment.
+The tax deduction is calculated as it is for the annuity trust, except that the unitrust percentage is used, and since the income depends on the valuation of trust assets, the deduction depends on the annual date when the trust assets are valued and when the income beneficiaries receive payment.

 Taxation of Distributions